 - In the UK this plant is called "flower dressing leaves".

-- But do not use Salal plants with roots, as from time to time offered in garden centers.
+- But do not use Salal plants with roots, as from time to time offered in garden centres.
 These plants are grown in greenhouses (like in Belgium) and are most probably poisoned with pesticides.
-A breeder reported to us that he bought potted Salal in a garden center, and that it was poisonous.
+A breeder reported to us that he bought potted Salal in a garden centre and that it was poisonous.
 With the effect that all his phasmids were dead.